Every winter, the influenza virus causes epidemics of flu in communities throughout the country.

 1. Still getting the flu

 Sometimes you can get the flu shot and still come down with the flu.
-It takes around two weeks after receiving the vaccination for your body to develop immunity.
+It takes after receiving the vaccination for your body to develop immunity.
 During this time, you can still get catch the flu.

 Another reason why you can still catch the flu is if there wasn’t a good “vaccine match.”
 Researchers need to decide on which strains to include in the vaccine many months before flu season actually starts.
 When there’s not a good match between the selected strains and the strains that actually end up circulating during flu season, the vaccine isn’t as effective.